E-Zsofi/Test-the-Riddles/README.md

 # Quiz Game Testing Project

 This repository contains the testing framework for a Kahoot-like game application where users can create quizzes, start games, join, and play them.
 The system under test (SUT) has its own repository, which you can find [here](https://github.com/CodecoolGlobal/reptile-riddles-2-general-E-Zsofi).
+The application was created by fellow students, so the SUT still lacks a lot of important features and functionality, but the main functions were tested in this project.

 ## Tech Stack